Florida International University: Research

 The Stocker AstroScience Center (ASTRO) boasts a 24-inch, computerized research-grade telescope with dual-filter wheels and research-grade CCD cameras.

 Florida International University spent $246 million in annual research expenditures and was awarded $310 million in research awards for fiscal year 2021.
 FIU ranked 107th in total research and development (R&D) expenditures by the National Science Foundation.
 FIU is classified among "R1: Doctoral Universities – Very high research activity".

 International Hurricane Research Center

-The International Hurricane Research Center (IHRC) is the nation's only university-based research facility dedicated tropical storm research.
+The International Hurricane Research Center (IHRC) is the nation's only university-based research facility dedicated to tropical storm research.
 It comprises the Laboratory for Coastal Research; the Laboratory for Social Science Research; the Laboratory for Insurance, Financial & Economic Research; and the Laboratory for Wind Engineering Research, as well as the FIU Wall of Wind.
 The 12-fan Wall of Wind (WoW) at FIU is the largest and most powerful university research facility of its kind and is capable of simulating a Category 5 hurricane.
 In 2015 the National Science Foundation selected the 12-fan WOW as one of the nation's major "Experimental Facilities" under the Natural Hazards Engineering Research Infrastructure (NHERI) competition.
 Not to be confused with the National Hurricane Center (also at University Park), the IHRC is on the western side of the campus.